THE FACTS AND FIGURES

 A new best practice fish pass has been installed adjacent to the turbines to allow more salmon and sea trout to migrate past the weir and spawn in the Dart catchment.
 An automatic fish counter has also beed installed to monitor the number and sizes of fish using the pass.
 Extensive research has proven that fish can pass through the slowly rotating turbine with no adverse effects.

-A recreational area is being created near the turbine house with information about the scheme and a new canoe launch platform will be created.
+A recreational area is being created near the turbine house with information about the scheme and a new canoe launch platform has been created.

 * Estimate based on the most recent statistics from the DECC showing that annual UK average domestic household consumption is 4,115 kWh.